 And what is Chicken Katsu without the famous Japanese Tonkatsu sauce?
 That is why I’ve included both recipes in this article, so you have them all in one place. 🙂

 What is Chicken Katsu?

 The Japanese word katsu (かつ), which translates to “cutlet” in English, denotes meat that has been thinly beaten before cooking.
 Panko chicken or tori katsu are other names for the Japanese dish chicken katsu.

 Imagine it as fried chicken prepared in the Japanese way.
 Panko breadcrumbs, which become so delicate and crunchy when baked, are used to cover the seasoned chicken.
-A pleasant crunch is followed by the flavor of luscious, moist chicken.
+The flavor of luscious, moist chicken follows a pleasant crunch.

-The 19th-century Japanese dish known as katsu is now highly well-liked in locations like Maui, Sidney, and other regions of the world.
+The 19th-century Japanese dish known as katsu is now highly well-liked in locations like Maui, Sidney, and other world regions.
 The generations of Japanese immigrants that came to the islands and influenced the indigenous cuisine are to be credited for its popularity in Hawaii.

 Easy Japanese Chicken Katsu Recipe